 In July 2013, the Board created the Miami-Dade Sea Level Rise Task Force (SLRTF) for the purpose of reviewing current and relevant data, science and reports, and to assess the likely and potential impacts of sea level rise and storm surge to Miami-Dade County over time.
 On July 1st, 2014, the Task Force presented a report to the Board entitled, "Miami-Dade Sea Level Rise Task Force Report and Recommendations," providing the requested assessment along with recommendations of how Miami-Dade County may more specifically begin planning and preparing for projected sea level rise impacts.
 In addition, Resolution R-451-14 and Ordinance 14-79 were adopted in 2014, requiring that planning, design and construction of County infrastructure consider potential sea level rise impacts.
-On January 21st, 2015, the Board passed seven separate resolutions, each supporting the implementation of one of the seven recommendations related to climate change with the insurance sector and other key stakeholders to develop long term risk management solutions.
+On January 21st, 2015, the Board passed seven separate resolutions, each supporting the implementation of one of the seven recommendations included in the Sea Level Rise Task Force's Report.
+Resolution R-49-15 directs the Mayor to initiate discussions related to climate change with the insurance sector and other key stakeholders to develop long term risk management solutions.